salesforce/lwc/docs/architecture/web-components.md

 The assumption here is that we might just wait until after v1 to add support for this.
 More details about this WC feature [here]( https://w3c.github.io/webcomponents/spec/custom/#custom-elements-customized-builtin-example).

-This has implications when it comes to elements that should have certain behavior, from the interation and accessibility point of view.
+This has implications when it comes to elements that should have certain behavior, from the interaction and accessibility point of view.
 You can read more about this here: https://w3c.github.io/webcomponents/spec/custom/#custom-elements-autonomous-drawbacks

-In the link above, you can see an example of thow to implement a custom element that behaves as a button, but still that's not possible in LWC because LWC doesn't offer control mechanism for tabIndex, and other host element properties.
+In the link above, you can see an example of how to implement a custom element that behaves as a button, but still that's not possible in LWC because LWC doesn't offer control mechanism for tabIndex, and other host element properties.

 ## Life-cycle hooks